Matt-Eva/intro-to-hash-tables/README.md

 In this example, we have three different variables, their values, and the addresses at which those values are stored.
 When we want to access those values, the computer will reference these memory addresses in order to retrieve the value.

 This is very similar to how arrays work.
 Arrays are basically sequential data sets that use a consecutive series of addresses to store a bunch of data.
 Each array index will reference a different address in memory - when we retrieve a specific element from an array, the computer will use the address associated with that index to retrieve the value we want.

+This is why accessing array elements using an array index is considered to have an O(1) time complexity.
+Because each index corresponds to an address in computer memory, when we tell our program to find the value at a specific index in an array, we're pointing it directly to an address in memory.
+The computer only has to take one step to complete this operation.
+Neat!

 When we store a value in a hash table, we're actually storing it at a specific index in an array that corresponds to a specific address in computer memory.